Complexifiable characteristic classes: Classes in cohomology with --coefficients

-The above lemma allows to split off one square of a Stiefel-Whitney class as a factor the characteristic class $c$ under investigation.
-But we must inductively split off squares until we achieve the decomposition in the following lemma.
+with $r_{j}$ some polynomials in the Stiefel-Whitney classes.
+We must inductively identify squares of Stiefel-Whitney classes as factors of the remainders $r_{j}$, until we achieve the decomposition claimed in the following lemma.